Namkyeong/AMOLE/README.md

         └── molecules.sdf
 ```

-After running `pretrain.py` code, it will automatically further preprocess the datasets provided in the `./data/PubChemSTM/raw/` directory.
+By running `TanimotoSTM.py` code, it will automatically further preprocess the datasets provided in the `./data/PubChemSTM/raw/` directory.

+After running the code, you should run `create_same_CID.py` and `create_similarities_CID.py`.

+`create_similarities_CID.py` will create the dictionary containing the CID and corresponding structurally similalar molecules' CIDs.

+`create_same_CID.py` will create text list of same CID.

 ### Initial Checkpoints